Michael Eury

 Michael "Mike" Eury (born September 28, 1957) is an editor and writer of comic books, and of reference works pertaining to comic books and other aspects of pop culture.
 He has worked for DC Comics, Dark Horse Comics and Comico Comics, having worked on books including Maze Agency and The Legion of Super-Heroes, originating practices such as the loose leaf format of DC's Who's Who in the DC Universe reference series.

 In 2002 he began workin for TwoMorrows Publishing, and since 2003, has edited the retrospective magazine Back Issue!
 He is also an advisor for the Overstreet Comic Book Price Guide, and as of 2018, he has written over two dozen books examining aspects of pop culture.

 Eury was diagnosed with otosclerosis in 1994, and wears dual hearing aids.
 He is an advocate for the rights of people with hearing loss.

 Early life

 Michael Eury was born September 28, 1957.
 He grew up in Concord, North Carolina.

-Eury first became interested in comics characters at age eight, when he watched the January 12, 1966 premiere of the Batman television series.
-Eury related, "It was brand new and I had never seen anything like it...Batman popularized superheroes.
-I got sucked into it and it was camp, it was satire.
-That's why it was so successful for a while – because it was part of this camp movement of the '60's where stuff was supposedly knowingly bad, so bad that it's good.
-It was so over the top, but kids like me believed it.
-I see that today, some of these actors who play these characters in the movies and they'll go to children's hospitals in costume and when they're around kids, you'll see the kids' looks of wide-eyed amazement".
+Eury first became interested in comics characters at age eight, when he watched the January 12, 1966, premiere of the Batman television series.
+Eury related:

-Eury, who always enjoyed writing, described when he was inspired to become a comics industry profession in a 2019 interview, saying, "I was in the eighth grade with an Algebra book in hand and had a Superman comic inside.
+Eury, who always enjoyed writing, described when he was inspired to become a comics industry professional in a 2019 interview, saying, "I was in the eighth grade with an algebra book in hand and had a Superman comic inside.
 I was reading the indicia – I read the fine print and saw the words, Julius Schwartz, Editor, and I'm thinking, this would be a cool job.
 That was in the early 70's.
 I wanted to do that, but when I was graduating high school, there wasn't any way to learn how to do that."

 In college, Eury majored in Music Education, and minored in English.